Dunn Peak

 Dunn Peak (sometimes known locally as the Dunn Peaks) is a group of peaks in the central Interior of British Columbia, Canada.
 Its most prominent summit, Matterhorn Peak, rises to 2636 m, making it the highest point in the Shuswap Highland.
+The peak and its surroundings are contained in Dunn Peak Provincial Park.

 Geography

 Though technically part of the Columbia Mountains to the north and east, the Dunn massif is isolated from other ranges by the Interior Plateau and the Shuswap Highland.
 The group is bounded by the North Thompson River to the west and north, Harper Creek to the east, and the Barrière River to the south.
 The nearest towns and cities are Barriere, Clearwater, and Kamloops.
 As there are no roads in the protected area, access to the alpine area is by trail via the Harper Creek Forest Service road.

 Matterhorn Peak is the 92nd most prominent peak in British Columbia.

 Ecology

 The protected area surrounding the peaks contains old-growth forest, including stands of Engelmann spruce and interior Douglas fir.
 The park also contains significant wildlife populations, including wolf, cougar, marten, river otter, black bear, mule deer and mountain goat.
 Several protected avian species are present, such as the great blue heron and bald eagle.